Araffe/azure-security-lab/readme.md

 Finally, assign directory roles and licenses to the users that have been created.

-**1)** In the Azure portal, navigate to Azure Active Directory > Users > All Users > Isaiah Langer > Directory Role > Global Administrator > Save.
+**9)** In the Azure portal, navigate to Azure Active Directory > Users > All Users > Isaiah Langer > Directory Role > Global Administrator > Save.

 ![Assign Role](https://github.com/araffe/azure-security-lab/blob/master/Images/assignroles.jpg "Assign Role")

 **Figure 4:** Assign Global Admin Role

-**2)** Repeat this process for the user Isaiah Langer.

-**3)** Navigate to Azure Active Directory > Licenses > All Products > Enterprise Mobility + Security E5 > select all of the users > Assign
+**10)** Navigate to Azure Active Directory > Licenses > All Products > Enterprise Mobility + Security E5 > select all of the users > Assign

-**4)** Repeat the above process to assign Office 365 to the users Alex and Isaiah, your admin user should already be licensed as part of the trial sign up process.
+**11)** Repeat the above process to assign Office 365 to the users _Alex_ and _Isaiah_, your admin user should already be licensed as part of the trial sign up process.

 # Lab 1: Azure Security Center <a name="asc"></a>

-In this lab, we’ll use Azure Security Center (ASC) to view recommendations and implement security policy in the Contoso environment.
+In this lab, we’ll use Azure Security Center (ASC) to view recommendations and implement security policies in the Contoso environment.
 ASC provides centralized security policy management, actionable recommendations, alerting and incident reporting for both Azure and on-premises environments (as well other cloud platforms).

 ## 1.1: Enable Azure Security Center <a name="enableasc"></a>